arushijain94/SafeOptionCritic/README.md

 Use the following PolttingPolicies.ipynb (iPython Notebook) for visualization of option policies and option termination in Frozen FourRoom Env.

 # Plotting Return plots
-Use the following ReturnPlots.ipynb (iPython Notebook) for visualization of return plots in Frozen FourRoom Env and CartPole Env.
+Use the following ReturnPlots.ipynb (iPython Notebook) for visualization of return plots in Frozen FourRoom Env and Puddle-World Env.